emadrid-at-ccm/modern-cpp/3.5/class1.md

 thanks to previous success, I will raise the level of trust required to expose this even more differently.

-Mathematics is how our civilization organizes thought, this time I will be less tolerant of proven bad approaches and will emphasize more the conceptual dimension behind the good ideas.
+## Epistemological theory, part 2

+If encoding knowledge is the key to make good software, it follows that using whatever is good for that must resemble Mathematics because that is what our civilization uses to organize thought.
+I have been gradually awakening to the realization that Generic Programming strives for the sharpness (cohesiveness and conceptual orthogonality) of mathematical theories and then Generic Programming is indisputably a sound way to organize software elements.

+This time I will be less tolerant of proven bad approaches and will emphasize more the conceptual dimension behind the good ideas, that is, I will be more aggressive in sparing you the noise and confusion of not-best ideas by going quicker to the best idea.
+Fear not about dogmatism because like Paul Graham says in the section "The Blub Paradox" in his classic essay ["Beating the Averages"](http://paulgraham.com/avg.html) programming languages do vary greatly in power, from the perspective of being able to program in very powerful ways, the defficiencies of not-best ideas tend to be obvious to you; what I mean is that I intend to be less respectful of the programming experience you have, the first task at hand is to prove it invalid, and the method will be conceptual as opposed to concrete.

 There is an underlying conceptual continuum of development behind C++ good ideas, that's where the emphasis will be made.
 I intend to use templates unapologetically, every time where it makes more sense than not, as well as other techniques; you'll see how the correct application of techniques have further consequences, including programming in a different style.
-I've seen that people are scared of embracing generic programming because it is a very different way of programming; I have come to realize the skills about doing generic programming relate to capturing the more essential characteristics of the desired software elements, thus, generic
+I've seen people are scared of embracing generic programming because it is a very different way of programming; I have come to realize the skills about doing generic programming relate to capturing the more essential characteristics of the desired software elements, thus, generic